kjosib/sophie/docs/mechanics.rst

 .. note:: This feature is under development, so the precise details may change.

+> And at one point while working on the type checker, I had the provenance epiphany.
+> The objects we pass around to represent types should include both the
+> type per-se (i.e. calculus.SophieType) and also the provenance,
+> or why the computer judged a particular type.
+Provenance can be
+> nontrivial -- maybe even recursive -- but traces a path of reasoning.

 I would like a rather precise up-front analysis phase based on what we can infer about the types of variables, but I do not mean to impose burdens normally associated with *dependent-type* systems.